 Q: What camera do you use?
 Is it fancy?

-A: I use a not-very-fancy Fujifilm FinePix HS50EXR 16-megapixel digital camera, which debuted in 2013, with a nice 42x (24-1000mm) manually-operated optical zoom, automatic focus, and image stabilization.
+A: I started with a not-very-fancy Fujifilm FinePix HS50EXR 16-megapixel digital camera, which debuted in 2013, with a nice 42x (24-1000mm) manually-operated optical zoom, automatic focus, and image stabilization.
 It is in a category described as superzoom, and one nice feature is that it can be silent.

 The Fuji FinePix worked great for over a year, and I took at least 20,000 pictures on it, but I was a little disappointed in the first owl pictures, so I finally upgraded to a Fujifilm X-T4 with a Fujinon XF100-400mm F4.5-5.6 R LM OIS WR lens.
 It took me a few weeks to get the hang of it, but I’m much happier with the pictures from the second owl encounter, and I still have plenty to learn.